 OK so what did we do?

 Logix Blocks.
+Insulate Concrete Formwork aka.
+ICF.
 Why aren’t all houses built using this method?
 It is quick simple and unlike laying bricks it can be done in the rain.
-It may appear to be ore expensive when you look at the material cost compared to bricks and blocks but once you add in cement, sand and insulation.
+It may appear to be more expensive when you look at the material cost compared to bricks and blocks but once you add in cement, sand and insulation there maybe little difference – it depends on the face bricks you choose.
 Once you add the cost of bricklayers you are easily getting to the same price.
 Also there is no way you can “forget” to fit all the insulation to a cavity wall or have cold spots where the insulation has been carelessly fitted.
 Logix XRV6-8 blocks with plasterboard direct to the inside and k-rend on the outside gave a u-value of 0.11

 Green Building Store Performance windows.
 I’ve been using them whenever the occasion arises.
 My way of mounting the windows is to build a 12.5 mm plywood box around the window so I can hang the window out into the insulation line which is where you want the windows to be to avoid thermal bridging.

 Minera Roof Trusses.
 Local and prompt in their delivery – what more can you ask for?
 Eco slates are artificial slate made from recycled plastic and car tyres.
 Again they are slightly more expensive than traditional slates but a whole lot lighter to carry, much faster to nail down and you can walk all over them without a care (apart from falling off the roof!)
-We then under-boarded this with 11mm OSB board raped the joints and taped the joint between these boards and the walls – the only weak point in our air tightness line in my opinion.
-Our insulation above this airtight line was 50mm celotex continuous under the roof trusses 100mm celotex between the rafters and 400mm Rockwool above the celotex which gave us a u-value calculated at
+We then under-boarded this with 11mm OSB board taped the joints and taped the joint between these boards and the walls – the only weak point in our air tightness line in my opinion.
+Our insulation above this airtight line was 50mm celotex continuous under the roof trusses 100mm celotex between the rafters and 400mm Rockwool above the celotex which gave us more than the required u-value.